Vaibhav-Ankolekar/College-Notes-Vault/Big Data and Analytics/IMP Questions.md

 - Explain SIMRANK Algorithm with example \[10m\].

-- Define Hun and Authority.
+- Define Hub and Authority.
 Compute Hub and Authority score for web. \[10m\].
 	![[Pasted image 20230426115424.svg]]
-	Define Hun and Authority.
+	Define Hub and Authority.
 Compute Hub and Authority score for web. \[10m\].
 	![[Pasted image 20230426122301.svg]]

 - Explain collaborative filtering system.
 How is it different from content based system? \[10m\].
 Define Collaborative filtering.
 Using an example of an e-commerce site like Flipkart or Amazon, describe how it can be used to provide recommendations to users \[10m\].